All Episodes

 To what end, Doctor?

-Well, the belief is that in addition to having a pretty darn good billing record if you're an attorney, I suppose, that you'd be able to essentially record More than just a video recorder, you'd be able to record emotion, feeling, pertinent aspects of your life for a permanent depository and eventually to download this information into a computer when supercomputers were sufficiently powerful enough that you would be able to create a virtual electronic duplicate of your psyche.
+You'd be able to record emotion, feeling, pertinent aspects of your life for a permanent Depository and eventually to download this information into a computer when supercomputers were sufficiently powerful enough that you would be able to create a virtual electronic duplicate of your psyche.

-Would you transfer Consciousness.
+Would you transfer consciousness?

 You might very well be able to do that.

-Imagine for a second that we live in the future, and now what I'm talking about is science fiction as opposed to science fact.
+And now what I'm talking about is science fiction as opposed to science fact.

-Only part of this is science fact right now, and I'll go into that in a minute.
+Only part of this is science fact right now.

-As a matter of fact, probably within 30 years, where we had sufficiently powerful computing technology, miniaturized to the point where you could have a computer that would be able to think and would be able to
+Where we had sufficiently powerful computing technology miniaturized to the point where you could have a computer that would be able to think and would be able to process information as well as the higher centers of your brain.

 Yes.

-You'd be omnipotent, yes?
+You'd be omnipresent, yes?

 Yes.